 Yes that’s right, two months ago I set myself a target of making $5,000 per month online.
 I’d hear people make the claim that it could be done, but I was always skeptical.
 However, after taking the training at Wealthy Affiliate, and reading a lot of stories from there documenting how people have done it already, I rapidly began to realise that my target wasn’t at all unrealistic.
+These were normal people, all over the World, fulfilling their dreams of quitting their jobs and having more of their life to do what they wanted.

 The great thing is that, for people who know absolutely nothing about finding a profitable niche, building websites, structuring them and adding keywords to allow Google and the search engines to find the damn thing, the training handles it all.
 You’ll be an internet sensation in no time (well, maybe a few months).